-It is the mandate of the Senate to inquire into any matter that might tend to enhance the usefulness of the University.
+It is the mandate of the Senate to inquire into any matter that might benefit the University and enhance its position in the community.
 It is specifically authorized to interpret the University to the public, to require reports from Faculty councils, the Students' Council, and any members of the academic staff; to receive and consider submissions from anyone interested in the University; to arrange for public meetings and other means of providing and acquiring information on the University.
 As a consequence, it may make reports and recommendations to the Board or the General Faculties Council or other appropriate body.
 In addition, the Senate may authorize the conferring of Honorary Degrees.